unicef/giga-maps-api/README.md

    ```bash
    python download_schools_data.py
    ```

-## Notes

-* The script handles pagination automatically (1000 records per page).
-* API responses must include the `data` field containing the list of schools.
-* Requests are authenticated using a Bearer token.

 ---

-Here's a clear guide you can include in your documentation or README on how to load, set up, and use the `get_giga_maps_data_from_API.ipynb` file in Jupyter Notebook:

----

-## Running `get_giga_maps_data_from_API.ipynb` in Jupyter Notebook
+## Getting the data through Jupyter Notebook

-This notebook allows you to fetch school geolocation data from the Giga Maps API interactively by selecting a country and entering your API key.
+The notebook allows you to fetch school geolocation data from the Giga Maps API interactively by selecting a country and entering your API key.

----

 ### 1. Load the notebook